JKindonNtx/solutions-euc/engineering/login-enterprise/NTNX-README.md

 .\CitrixVAD-AHV.ps1 -ConfigFile Config-CitrixOnPrem-AHV.jsonc

 # Requirements
+* Use Powershell 5.1.
+Powershell 6 or higher does not support Citrix snappins
 * Install Citrix Cloud Powershell SDK
 * Run the scripts from a Windows domain member.
 * Install-Module ImportExcel